roshanvino/roshanvino/README.md

-### Vino — @roshanvino
+### Vino @roshanvino

 Technical Analyst at a London consultancy.
-I build automations and internal tools for client organisations — workflow automation, system integrations, and an agentic QA platform.
+I build automations and internal tools for client organisations; workflow automation, system integrations, and an agentic QA platform.

 Happiest deployed into someone else's mess, figuring out what